Can You Spot the Fake? How to Tell AI-Generated Content from Real Life

 How to Spot AI-Generated Videos (Deepfakes)

 Deepfake videos use AI to swap faces, alter speech, or mimic people’s movements.
-Some are created for entertainment, but others can spread misinformation.
-Warning signs include:
+Some are created for entertainment, but others can spread misinformation or cause reputational harm.

-- Uneven sound: Speech that sounds robotic or mismatched with facial expressions.
+• Uneven sound: Speech that sounds robotic or doesn’t match facial expressions.

-- Suspicious sources: If a shocking video isn’t shared by reputable outlets, pause before believing or reposting it.
+• Suspicious sources: If a shocking video involving a company leader or brand isn’t shared by reputable outlets, pause before believing, or forwarding it.

 How to Spot AI-Generated Social Media Posts

-- Profile patterns: Few posts, no personal photos, or a recent account creation date.
+• Profile patterns: Few posts, no personal photos, or a very recent account creation date.

-- Repetitive tone: AI writing often feels overly formal, polished, or emotionally flat.
+• Repetitive tone: AI writing often feels overly formal, overly polished, or emotionally flat.

 Stay Smart and Safe

 An educated community creates a safer online environment for everyone.
-When users can identify and avoid synthetic content, the entire digital ecosystem becomes more trustworthy and secure.
+When individuals and businesses can identify and avoid synthetic content, the entire digital ecosystem becomes more trustworthy and secure.

 Technology continues advancing at breakneck speed, bringing both opportunities and challenges.
 AI-generated content represents just one facet of our evolving digital landscape.
-By developing these identification skills now, you’re building resilience against future technological developments that might further blur the line between real and artificial.
+By developing these identification skills now, you’re not only protecting yourself, you’re also helping safeguard your workplace, your customers, and your brand.